What are The Different Types of Business Entities You Can Set Up in Indonesia?

 c.
 Cooperative / Koperasi

-A business entity consisting of individuals or cooperative legal entities by basing their activities on the principle of cooperatives as well as a people’s economic movement based on the principle of kinship.
+A business entity consisting of individuals or cooperative legal entities, based on the principle of cooperatives, as well as a people’s economic movement based on the principle of kinship.

 Business type that were non-legal entity: